Yeqzids/Yeqzids.GitHub.io/index.md

 ## Hi there!

-#### My name is Quanzhi, you can just call me QZ.
-I am a postdoctoral astronomer at [Caltech](http://www.caltech.edu/)/[IPAC](http://www.ipac.caltech.edu/).
-I am interested in the small bodies of the solar system, such as asteroids, comets and meteoroids.
+### My name is Quanzhi, you can just call me QZ<sub>[[What is my name then?](#my-name)]</sub>.
+I am an astronomer at [Caltech](http://www.caltech.edu/)/[IPAC](http://www.ipac.caltech.edu/).
+I am mostly interested in the small stuff in our Solar System, namely asteroids, comets and meteoroids (which fathered meteors).

-I use the [1.2-m Samuel Oschin telescope](http://www.astro.caltech.edu/palomar/about/telescopes/oschin.html) at [Palomar Observatory](http://www.astro.caltech.edu/palomar/homepage.html) as well as a range of worldwide facilities in the [GROWTH consortium](http://growth.caltech.edu/) to study the population of asteroids and comets in our solar system.
-Apart from my day (night) work, I am an avid stargazer and plays string instrument in orchestras and chamber music groups.
+For the most part of my work, I use the [1.2-m Samuel Oschin telescope](http://www.astro.caltech.edu/palomar/about/telescopes/oschin.html) at [Palomar Observatory](http://www.astro.caltech.edu/palomar/homepage.html) to chase small asteroids that zip past our Earth, and to understand why and how comets get excited.
+I also use a range of worldwide facilities provided by the [GROWTH consortium](http://growth.caltech.edu/) to study these intriguing objects.

+Outside my work, I enjoy going out for (non-work-related) stargazing.
+I also love play violin/viola/cello in orchestras and/or chamber music groups.

 ###### Photo by Hung-Chin Lin